amyhe1995/roa-yearbook/README.md

 <summary>Tip</summary>

-- frontend using handlebars.js. backend: express.js, node.js, fs.
+- frontend: handlebars.js. backend: express.js, node.js, fs.
 Data: JSON
 - clone this repo and open localhost:3000
 - The API we employed for our project is [GIPHY](https://giphy.com/).